giorgichitidze/Pattern/README.md

 # Pattern

-Thi is a learning purpose project.
+This is a learning purpose project.